psf/black/docs/the_black_code_style/future_style.md

 - `fix_fmt_skip_in_one_liners`: Fix `# fmt: skip` behaviour on one-liner declarations, such as `def foo(): return "mock" # fmt: skip`, where previously the declaration would have been incorrectly collapsed.
-- `split_comprehension_in`: Split the `in` clause of list and dictionary comprehensions onto its own line if it would otherwise exceed the maximum line length.
+- `wrap_comprehension_in`: Wrap the `in` clause of list and dictionary comprehensions across lines if it would otherwise exceed the maximum line length.

 (labels/unstable-features)=